-- 1. Notification will be made (where and when applicable and appropriate) to the appropriate Dean of Students or Student Affairs Designee for the particular college /campus in which the student is enrolled, the student's academic advisor, the counseling staff, and health center staff. - 2.
-The Police and/or Dean of Students or Student Affairs Designee will make contact with the student's emergency contact and, for non-emancipated students under 18 years of age, a custodial parent or guardian.
+- 1. Notification will be made (where and when applicable and appropriate) to the appropriate Associate Dean of Students or Student Affairs designee for the particular college/campus in which the student is enrolled, the student's academic advisor, the counseling staff, and health center staff. - The Police, Associate Dean of Students, and/or Student Affairs designee will make contact with the student's emergency contact and, for non-emancipated students under 18 years of age, a custodial parent or guardian.
 Students should register and continually update emergency contact information on MyMercer.